-Paris 2024 Olympics venue map shows Stade de France, Versailles, Eiffel Tower, Les Invalides, Roland-Garros, Champs-Elysées and all 37 venues where 4350 athletes from 206 countries will compete in 28 sports.
+Paris 2024 Olympics venue map locates Stade de France, the Paris Olympics Stadium, Versailles, Eiffel Tower, Les Invalides, Roland-Garros, Champs-Elysées and all 37 venues where athletes will compete.
 Sports in Paris.
+Trip to Paris.

 The opening ceremony on the Seine River will be spectacular.
 The first opening ceremony ever to take place in the city and not in a stadium.
 Some 160 boats will set off on July 26 from the Pont d’Austerlitz for a six-kilometre journey to the Pont d’Iéna in an event Tony Estanguet, the head of the organising committee, described as "unique and spectacular".

 In 2024, the Champ-de-Mars, the park located at the foot of the Eiffel Tower in the centre of Paris, will become a temporary outdoor arena.
 Its configuration and location will enable spectators, television audiences and athletes to enjoy an exceptional setting between the Eiffel Tower and the Ecole Militaire.

 For Parisians, the Champ de Mars is a place to meet up and celebrate, regularly attracting thousands of people to share in events together, from the traditional 14 July firework displays to a Football World Cup Final.
 On a daily basis, people meet up there to enjoy some sport, take in the views or simply walk around the vast alleyways and lawns of this magnificent site, which is now one of Paris’ most iconic public gardens.
 To stage the beach volleyball and blind football events, a temporary outdoor arena will be built in 2024, enabling everyone to enjoy this venue’s magical setting.